Brawzzz/CY-Meteo/README.md

 # --------------- CY-Météo --------------- #

-The purpose of this school prject is to treat a very big meteorological datas file and make some graphs to represent theses datas.
+The purpose of this school project is to treat a very big meteorological datas file and make some graphs to represent theses datas.

 # ------ How to use the application ------ #

-In order to know how you can use this application you can type the command ./filter.sh --help
+In order to know how you can use this application you can type the command ./meteo-v1_0.sh --help
 Here two exemples :

-./meteo.sh -p2 -w -A -f data.csv
+./meteo-v1_0.sh -p2 -w -A -f data.csv
-./meteo.sh -A -f data.csv -p2 --avl -w
+./meteo-v1_0.sh -A -f data.csv -p2 --avl -w

-Theses two commands make the same result, a graph with pression informations and another graph with wind informations in the Antilles
+Theses two commands make the same result, a graph with pression informations and another graph with wind informations in the Antilles.

 # ------ Differents types of graphs -------- #